November 14, 2025

 Pancreatic Cancer Symptoms Can Vary Based On Location

-Symptoms can vary depending on the tumor's location in the pancreas.
-For example, a tumor in the pancreas head can block the common bile duct, which can cause the gallbladder to become distended with bile.
-This can lead to pain in the right upper abdomen due to inflammation in the gallbladder, also called cholecystitis.
+Symptoms can vary depending on the tumour's location in the pancreas.
+For example, a tumour in the head of the pancreas can block the common bile duct, which can cause the gallbladder to become distended with bile9.
+This can lead to right upper abdominal pain due to gallbladder inflammation, also called cholecystitis.
 In such cases, pain is often associated with nausea, vomiting, and jaundice.

-Pancreatic tumors of the body or tail are much less common, making up only one-third of all pancreatic cancers.
+Tumours of the body or tail of the pancreas are much less common, making up only one-third of all pancreatic cancers10.
 These tend to present much later and are more advanced as they take longer to cause symptoms.

 Pancreatic Cancer Symptoms Can Vary Based on Type

 Symptoms may also depend on the type of pancreatic cancer.
-Neuroendocrine tumors of the pancreas can secrete different hormones that cause various symptoms.
-For example, a pancreatic neuroendocrine tumor that secretes insulin, also known as an insulinoma, can cause symptoms associated with low blood sugar.
+Neuroendocrine tumours of the pancreas can secrete different hormones, leading to various symptoms.
+For example, a pancreatic neuroendocrine tumour that secretes insulin, also known as an insulinoma, can cause symptoms associated with low blood sugar11.
 These symptoms can include lightheadedness, confusion, weakness, and loss of consciousness.

 Pancreatic Cancer Symptoms Related to Complications

 Other symptoms that develop can arise from complications of pancreatic cancer.
-One condition commonly associated with pancreatic cancer is blood clots.
-This can happen in the blood vessels around the tumor and throughout the body.
-Blood clots can even appear on the skin, a condition called Trousseau syndrome, or migratory superficial thrombophlebitis.
+One condition commonly associated with pancreatic cancer is blood clots12.
+This can happen in the blood vessels around the tumour and throughout the body.
+Blood clots can even appear on the skin, a condition called Trousseau syndrome, or migratory superficial thrombophlebitis13

 Does Pancreatic Cancer Show Up on Bloodwork?

-• Liver function tests: These tests can show levels of bilirubin and liver enzymes, which can be indicators that something is abnormal in the biliary system.
-A buildup of bilirubin can happen from pancreatic tumors blocking the bile ducts.
+• Liver function tests: These tests can show levels of bilirubin and liver enzymes, which can be indicators that something is abnormal in the biliary system15.
+A buildup of bilirubin can happen from pancreatic tumours blocking the bile ducts.

-• Tumor markers: Tumor markers are blood tests that can be elevated in certain types of cancer.
-Serum carbohydrate antigen, or CA 19-9, and carcinoembryonic antigen, CEA, can both be elevated in pancreatic cancer.
-These tests are not used independently for diagnosis but can be helpful alongside certain imaging tests.
+• Tumour markers: Blood tests can measure tumour markers, which can be elevated in certain types of cancer.
+Serum carbohydrate antigen, or CA 19-9, and carcinoembryonic antigen, CEA, can both be elevated in pancreatic cancer17.
+These tests are not used independently for diagnosis, but can be helpful alongside certain imaging tests.

-• Genetic testing: Genetic testing can be helpful if someone has a family history of pancreatic cancer and may be at risk for a specific genetic mutation that increases their risk.
+• Genetic testing: Genetic testing can be helpful if someone has a family history of pancreatic cancer and may be at risk for a specific genetic mutation that increases their risk18

 What Tests Are There If Someone Has Pancreatic Cancer Symptoms?

 Many imaging tests and procedures can help in diagnosing pancreatic cancer.
-Imaging tests include computed tomography (CT scan), and magnetic resonance imaging (MRI).
-Procedures such as endoscopic ultrasound (EUS) are an accurate method to get pancreatic tumor biopsies to confirm the diagnosis.
+Imaging tests include computed tomography (CT scan) and magnetic resonance imaging (MRI).
+Procedures such as endoscopic ultrasound (EUS) are an accurate method to get pancreatic tumour biopsies to confirm the diagnosis19

 What Are Pancreatic Cancer Treatment Options?

-Pancreatic cancer treatment depends on the type, location, and whether it’s localized (limited to the pancreas) or has metastasized (spread to other parts of the body).
-Treatment options may include surgical resection or removal of the tumor, chemotherapy, radiation therapy, and immunotherapy.
+Pancreatic cancer treatment depends on the type, location, and whether it’s localised (limited to the pancreas) or has metastasised (spread to other parts of the body).
+Treatment options may include surgical resection or removal of the tumour, chemotherapy, radiation therapy, and immunotherapy20.
 Cancer care also focuses on controlling common symptoms such as pain, nausea, and vomiting.

 Is There a Way to Screen for Pancreatic Cancer?